History of Bradley Beal in Timeline

 2013: Named to All-Rookie First Team

-In 2013, Bradley Beal was named to the NBA All-Rookie First Team, recognizing his achievements during his first year in the league.
+In 2013, Bradley Beal was named to the NBA All-Rookie First Team.

-On April 29, 2014, Bradley Beal and the Wizards defeated the Bulls in the first round of the Eastern Conference Playoffs, moving the team on to the second round.
+On April 29, 2014, Bradley Beal and the Wizards defeated the Bulls in the first round of the Eastern Conference Playoffs, moving the team on to the second round, a feat the franchise hadn't reached since 2005.

-On October 11, 2014, Bradley Beal underwent an MRI that revealed a non-displaced fracture of the scaphoid bone in his left wrist, requiring surgery and ruling him out for six to eight weeks.
+On October 11, 2014, Bradley Beal underwent an MRI that revealed a non-displaced fracture of the scaphoid bone in his left wrist, subsequently requiring surgery.

 On November 4, 2015, Bradley Beal scored a game-high 25 points and made a three-pointer with 0.3 seconds remaining to lift the Wizards to a 102–99 win over the San Antonio Spurs.